CeIest2/Protein_folding_visualisation/README.md

 ## 🔧 Troubleshooting

 **CUDA not available**
-- Verify NVIDIA drivers are installed on Windows
+- Verify NVIDIA drivers are installed
-- Ensure WSL2 has GPU passthrough enabled
 - Check CUDA version compatibility with PyTorch
+- The application will fall back to CPU if GPU is not available

 **Out of memory errors**
 - Try shorter sequences (< 400 amino acids)
 - Close other GPU-intensive applications
-- Reduce the number of recycles in the model configuration
+- Use CPU mode for very limited GPU memory

 **Slow predictions**
 - First prediction downloads the model (~700MB) and may take time
-- Subsequent predictions are much faster
+- Subsequent predictions are faster as the model is cached
-- Consider using a more powerful GPU for longer sequences
+- GPU acceleration significantly improves prediction speed

 ## 📚 Technologies